 Juan Wauters, called “singer of everyday life”, performed in the tent stage.
 The artist was born in Uruguay but raised in New York.
 His music reflects his roots, combining rock with folk, Latin sounds.
 Wauters made a great contact with the public, who definitely had fun.

 Before Foals took over the main stage, an eight-person ensemble called Superorganism performed on the main stage.
 Danceable indie pop music appealed both to the diehard fans and to those who hadn’t heard this band yet.
 Next to the stage rainbow visuals with hearts and animals were screened as the vocalist Orono Noguchi joked together with the audience.
 If anyone came low-spirited to the concert, certainly came out of it in jumps – the band served the audience a solid dose of joy and humour.

 Ammar 808, a Tunisian producer who mixes electronic music with traditional North African songs, played a show for the most steadfast festivalgoers.
-[See a separate article].
+See a separate article and interview.